probcomp/GenTraceKernelDSL.jl/README.md

 Kernels intended for use as MH proposals should accept a current trace as their first argument, and return a Tuple of: (1) a `ChoiceMap` of proposed values to update in the trace, and (2) a `ChoiceMap` specifying a reverse move.

 Kernels inteded for use as SMC proposals should be written in pairs: a forward and backward kernel.
 The forward (backward) kernel should accept a previous (subsequent) model trace as its first argument, and return a Tuple containing: (1) a `ChoiceMap` specifying a proposed next (previous) model state, and (2) a `ChoiceMap` of the backward (forward) kernel that would recover the previous (subsequent) model state.
+See [GenSMCP3](github.com/probcomp/GenSMCP3.jl) for details of how to use kernel DSL proposals within SMC, and for inter-operation between the kernel DSL and [Gen's particle filtering library](github.com/probcomp/GenParticleFilters.jl).

 For example, here is what [Gen's example split-merge proposal](https://github.com/probcomp/Gen.jl/blob/master/examples/involutive_mcmc/involution_mh_minimal_example.jl) looks like written in the DSL: